nova-cortex/.github/profile/README.md

 Welcome to nova-cortex – where innovation meets excellence.

-Our mission is to deliver best GUI/Web UI that help or solves an important problem.
+Our mission is to deliver best AI Projects that help or solves an important problem.

 ### 💡 What We Do